EstudioNexos/fuckspam/README.md

 Download the software and uncompress somewhere.
 Make sure the script is runnable by:

-    chmod +x ./fuckchina
+    chmod +x ./fuckspam

 (alternatively you could run it using the python interpreter)

 If you just want to add chinese IP addresses, all you have to do is:

-    sudo ./fuckchina
+    sudo ./fuckspam

 Answer yes to actually add the IP addresses to the firewall.

 To list supported countries, call:

-    ./fuckchina --list
+    ./fuckspam --list

 You can specify short or long codes (use double quote if long country name has spaces), here we block china and taiwan:

-    sudo ./fuckchina and tw
+    sudo ./fuckspam and tw

 ... the use of the 'and' keyword is optional for better readability

 To check the help, call:

-    ./fuckchina --help
+    ./fuckspam --help

 Presets
 =======

-The script provides 3 presets that you can add instead of country names:
+The script provides 1 preset that you can add instead of country names:

  * spammers - well known spamming countries

- * hackers - well known hacking countries

- * allspam - preset spammers + countries that are known to occassionally send spam

- * muslims - all countries with (according to wikipedia) more then 50% muslims... if they are so against western infidels, they should not use our technology

 To list countries in a preset, use:

-    ./fuckchina --list presetname
+    ./fuckspam --list presetname

 These presets are made on my personal experience and are neither a representative list of spamming or hacking countires nor matter of discussion, so if you disagree